Pieloth/ASUS-G713PV-fix/README.md

 >
 > The script is to be run at each boot.
 A Task Scheduler task is set automatically as System user with privileges, as the Realtek driver recreates its keys at each reboot

-Execute script in an Admin Terminal:
+Execute script in a Terminal:
 ```
 python fix_media_powersettings.py
 ```